rimolive/openshift-development-workshop/workshop/deploy.md

 Lab: Configuring `guestbook-service` Datasource
 -----------------------------------------------
-* In the `Openshift Explorer` view, right-click on `guestbook-service` appliation and select `Manage Environment Variables...` menu
+* In the `Openshift Explorer` view, right-click on `guestbook-service` application and select `Manage Environment Variables...` menu
 * In the dialog, Click on `Add...` button
 * In the `Add Environment Variable` dialog, fill in with the following information:
     * `JDBC_URL` in the `Name`field